Best Red Light Therapy Masks for Skin in 2026: Anti-Aging LED Face Masks Reviewed

 How Red Light Therapy Works

-Red light therapy stimulates mitochondrial activity in skin cells, increasing ATP production and collagen synthesis.
-The result is visibly firmer, smoother skin with reduced fine lines and improved tone.
+Red light at specific wavelengths (particularly 630-670nm and 830nm) stimulates mitochondrial activity in skin cells.
+This increases ATP production — essentially cellular energy — which accelerates collagen synthesis and tissue repair.
+The result over weeks of consistent use is firmer, smoother skin with reduced fine lines.

 Clinical studies show red light therapy can: